aknavj/aknavj.github.io/about.md

 title: About
 ---

-## About the Author

-Specialized in custom software development and creating workflow tools for content creators.
-I am passionate to learn new stuff every day as much as searching for optimal time-killer solutions.
+I specialize in custom software development and creating workflow tools for content creators.
+I'm passionate about learning new things every day and finding optimal time-saving solutions.
 My personal goal is to optimize workflows and make life easier.

-## Author provides
+## Providing

 * Consulting services
 * Integration services